European shares fall after euro zone data, weak results

 BEARISH OUTLOOK

-Grim macro forecasts for the euro zone were echoed by bearish outlook comments by Commerzbank and Credit Agricole, which fell 6.3 percent and 4 percent respectively after recording hefty losses on their holdings of Greek debt and warning about tough market conditions ahead.
+Grim macro forecasts for the euro zone were echoed by bearish outlook comments by Commerzbank (CBKG.DE) and Credit Agricole (CAGR.PA), which fell 6.3 percent and 4 percent respectively after recording hefty losses on their holdings of Greek debt and warning about tough market conditions ahead.

 The results came as heightened tension between Iran and the West sent Brent prices in euro terms to their highest ever, piling pressure on the margins of corporates that rely on oil for their business.

-Weak growth prospects led Steven Bell, a director at hedge fund GLC, which has $680 million under management, to close a long position on Germnay's Dax index earlier this month, leaving him with no holding of European equities.
+Weak growth prospects led Steven Bell, a director at hedge fund GLC, which has $680 million under management, to close a long position on Germany's Dax index .GDAXI earlier this month, leaving him with no holding of European equities.